-True dreams are of the highest form.
+True dreams are the dreams of the highest caliber.
 They have spiritual significance.
 They’re inspirational.
 They can help one who has fallen away in the practice of their faith.
 They can even foretell the future, Ibn Sirin wrote.

 Faithful Muslims are more likely to experience this highest form of dream.
 Rather than just blindly consult a tome, one should take into account the dreamers’ circumstances such as age, occupation, religion, and condition, Muhammad said.